-This study that compares the Traditional (face-to-face+ web) students with online students shows no significant difference in the learning of students as shown through regular test and other course requirements.
-However, it is clear there was some slight higher performance in the online student group.
-To eliminate the ambiguity from this study, the study will be repeated in the fall of 2003 where an online version and Traditional format will be again offered concurrently.
+This study that compares the Traditional students with online students shows no significant difference in the learning of students as shown through regular test and other course requirements.
+However, it is clear there was higher performance in the online student group.
 In all, students favored the flexibility and convenience of the online course.
-They appreciated being well informed by the instructor of the expectations, objectives and concepts of the course, and the overall organized nature of the course.
+They appreciated being well informed by the instructor of the expectations, objectives, and concepts of the course, and the overall organized nature of the course.
 Nonetheless, students identified ways to improve the online course experience.

-The key to successful online and traditional classrooms is to analyze course material, determine how well existing material will translate online, creating new approaches to communicating with students, and evaluating and rebuilding the course as problems arise.
+The key to successful online course development from traditional classrooms is to analyze course material, determine how well existing material will translate online, creating new approaches to communicating with students, and evaluating and rebuilding the course as problems arise.